How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 How Can Occupational Therapy Help a Child with Autism?

-These methods also help children recognize and express their emotions more effectively, making it easier for them to make friends and interact with family members.
+These methods also help children recognise and express their emotions more effectively, making it easier for them to make friends and interact with family members.
 This raises the question: How can occupational therapy help autism?

 They address sensory processing challenges, too, by introducing sensory integration therapy that helps reduce anxiety caused by overwhelming stimuli like loud noises or bright lights.